preludetech/Django-Starter-Template/README.md

 You can turn this functionality on or off using the `MARKDOWN_TEMPLATE_RENDER_ON` setting.
 It is off by default.

+### Nh3

+We use [NH3](https://nh3.readthedocs.io/en/latest/) for sanitizing markdown before we render and display it.

+The tags whitelist is controlled using the `MARKDOWN_ALLOWED_TAGS` setting

 ### AlpineJS

 We use [Alpine](https://alpinejs.dev/) to add minimal state management to our frontends.